evernym/devlab/README.md

 ### Sh action
 ```
+usage: devlab sh [-h] [--adhoc-image ADHOC_IMAGE] [--adhoc-name ADHOC_NAME]
+                 [--command ...] [--user USER]
+                 [components [components ...]]

 positional arguments:
-  {vault,my_app}
-                        The component(s) where the shell/command should be
+  components            The component(s) or globs where the shell/command
-                        run.
-If more than one component is specified the
+                        should be run.
+If more than one component is specified
-                        command will be run sequentially across the components
+                        the command will be run sequentially across the
+                        components.
+COMPONENTS: my_app_vault, vault, adhoc

 optional arguments:
   -h, --help            show this help message and exit